Roberto Cabral del Hoyo: Death

-Robert died of pneumonia on October 4, 1999.
+Robert Cabral del Hoyo died of pneumonia on October 4, 1999.
 His remains were moved to his hometown of Zacatecas, where they were received by the state governor, Ricardo Monreal Avila.

-Ricardo was paid tribute, first in the central courtyard of the Palacio de Gobierno and later in the LVI Legislature of the state.
-Robert's body was cremated and his ashes were deposited later by his children, Robert, Marie Louise and Laura.
+Cabral del Hoyo was paid tribute, first in the central courtyard of the Palacio de Gobierno and later in the LVI Legislature of the state.
+His body was cremated and his ashes were deposited later by his children, Robert, Marie Louise and Laura.
 In the library Pit Roberto Cabral leaves his vast legacy.
 Some of the highlights include, Of Poetry (1941), Of your love and your oblivion and Other Poems (1948), On merit grace (1950), Romance of Zacatecas (1952), Against the Dark Wind (1959), Pearl Filly (1966), Incomplete Poetry (1971) and Poetic Works (1980).